jdtechio/smora/_posts/2016-08-16-magnetic-encoder-pcb.md

 # Model

 It all started with reverse engineering the TowerPro MG996R inner dimensions with a caliper.
-A simplified model was build using Autodesk Fusion 360.
+A simplified model was built using Autodesk Fusion 360.
 This step was necessary to get a good understanding of the available space inside the servo enclosure so that all the PCB's would fit properly.
 Along with the body, the holding enclosure for the diametrically magnetized neodymium magnet, shaft and an alignment guide were also designed.

 <figure>
   {{ model_rendering | markdownify | remove: "<p>" | remove: "</p>" }}
   <figcaption>Model rendering depicting MG996R simplified body in grey, magnet in silver and holding enclosure in black.
-Shaft is hidden under magnet.</figcaption>
+Shaft is hidden underneath the magnet.</figcaption>
 </figure>

 The shaft is directly bonded to the magnet using a cyanoacrylate glue.
-The alignment guide was build specifically to reduce the chance of glueing the 2 parts out of axis.
+The alignment guide was built specifically to reduce the chance of glueing the 2 parts out of axis.
 Any "wobble" while the shaft is rotating would translate into a lower precision reading from the AS5048B rotary position sensor.
 The holding enclosure also assures that the magnet keeps centered right over the sensor's sweet spot.

 According to the datasheet, any displacement radius under 0.25mm while using smaller diameter magnets is acceptable.
 So, mechanically, this models should be precise enough.
 Unfortunately, the minimum distance between the IC package surface and the magnet wasn't taken into account.
 Further testing is needed to see if this causes any non-linearities with the position output.
 If so, a new holding enclosure needs to be modeled considering the recommended distance ranging from 0.5mm to 2.5mm.